syncfusion-content/windowsforms-docs/WindowsForms/radialslider/Slider-customization.md

 ## Needle color

-The needle color of the **Radialslider** can be customized using [SliderNeedleColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RadialSlider~SliderNeedleColor.html).
+The needle color of the **RadialSlider** can be customized using [SliderNeedleColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RadialSlider~SliderNeedleColor.html).

 {% tabs %}